Bad Boy Club Montréal

 Bad Boy Club Montréal, also known as BBCM or Fondation BBCM, is a charitable organization established in 1991, based in Montreal, Quebec, Canada.
-The foundation organizes events for international audiences to generate funds for charitable causes, such as HIV/AIDS charities, financial aid, and medical/social services to persons suffering from HIV/AIDS in Montreal.
+The foundation organizes events for international audiences to generate funds for charitable causes such as HIV/AIDS charities, financial aid, and medical/social services to persons suffering from HIV/AIDS in Montreal.
 BBCM donates a portion of its proceeds in support of activities of LGBT community groups.

 These activities are a celebration of lifestyle and culture of the gay community.
-Black & Blue is the biggest of the five annual events that BBCM organizes.
+Black & Blue Festival is the biggest of the five annual events that BBCM organizes.

 Establishment and progress

 The first year event, named Black & Blue, attracted 800 people.
 Through the years, this event has grown and attracted a global following with an average of 60,000 to 75,000 participants.
 Fondation BBCM has donated over $1,400,000 to different charities.

 Annual events

 BBCM organizes 5 annual events as follows: